essans/RasPi/docs/source/readthedocs.rst

 Github Repository
 -----------------
 The github repository can either have existing code/documents, or can be a freshly created one.
-We are going to create a separate docs folder later.

 Raspberry pi set-up